mtliendo/hashnode-articles/cl610oz0t03mu4mnv3ec75o18.md

-## The fullstack guide to creating AppSync APIs in the CDK
+## The fullstack guide to creating AppSync APIs with the AWS CDK

 # Overview